Wednesday, September 22, 2010

 4. I have not yet been able to find any automated or socially filtered news channel that could not be significantly improved by the addition of a human curator.

-But I also do recognize I am venturing in some uncharted new grounds and I am therefore open to question and evaluate my own above viewpoints also from other perspectives.
+But I also do recognize I am venturing into some uncharted new grounds, and I am therefore open to questioning and evaluating my own above viewpoints also from other perspectives.

 "I believe that there is a role for trusted curators of news, people who have unique access or unique insight, who can get to news more quickly than anybody else, or dive into it more deeply.